oatlog/oatlog/doc/report/main.typ

 === Egglog AST

-Egglog code is parsed first as S-expressions and then into an AST.
+Egglog code is parsed first as S-expressions and then into an abstract syntax tree (AST).
 The AST includes span information so that it can provide reasonable errors, and also supports shrinking of egglog code into minimal misbehaving examples when debugging.

 === HIR, high-level IR